About this course

 - Fails reassessment of the placement component (a graded hurdle requirement) of any subject containing formal placement.

 See subject list and course mode structures under Majors, minors and specialisations.

 Majors, minors & specialisations

-Subjects are outlined within each of the course plans below.
+Subjects are outlined within each of the Standard and Extended course modes below.

 The Pre-2022 Students link below is for Teacher Candidates that commenced in 2021 (or 2020) only.

 Professional and Continuing Education Degrees

 The University of Melbourne's Graduate School of Education is widely recognised as a leader in continuing professional education.
 If you wish to further your professional studies, you can consider a specialisation in the coursework Master of Education or a specialist Master’s degree.
 Entry to these is based on academic merit and may also require professional experience.
 For more information about continuing professional study in Education, see the MGSE Courses page.

 The University of Melbourne's Graduate School of Education is widely recognised as a leader in Australian and international education research.
 If you have an interest in research you can explore MGSE’s graduate research degrees.
 For more information about graduate research study in Education and the entry requirements, see the MGSE Research Degrees page.

 The Master of Education (Research) is the recommended pathway for Master of Teaching graduates who wish to later pursue the PhD-Education.
 Entry to the Master of Education (Research) is based on academic merit, and is competitive.